ekwan/cctk/docs/recipe_07.rst

 - *cctk* assumes the first line is the number of atoms, the second line is the title, and the third and subsequent lines are geometry specifications of the form ``atom_symbol x_position y_position z_position``.
-- Multiple structures per ``xyz`` file are not currently supported.

 ::